 How to Lay Plastic Grids for Gravel Driveways

 While on holiday in Wales, we parked our car in the public car park to visit Carew Castle in Pembrokeshire.
-When we got out of the car we were immediately impressed with the surfacing.
+When we got out of the car, we were immediately impressed with the surfacing.
 Although a gravel car park, the gravel was contained within a mesh of plastic grids, making the surface perfectly flat and comfortable to walk on.

 Upon returning home, my wife and I spent time sourcing the plastic grids for suppliers and cost.
-After some extensive research, we established that the grids used in the Welsh carpark was of a commercial grade, suitable for heavy Lorries and well beyond our price bracket.
-However, our local IDY Stores offer a cheap version, but on close scrutiny I determined that the plastic used is so thin and flimsy that it wouldn’t be a suitable option.
+After some extensive research, we established that the grids used in the Welsh carpark were of a commercial grade, suitable for heavy Lorries and well beyond our price bracket.
+However, our local IDY Stores offer a cheap version, but on close scrutiny, I determined that the plastic used is so thin and flimsy that it wouldn’t be a suitable option.

 Reason for Using Plastic Grids

 Although the gravel drive is good in doing its job, there are a number of minor but irritating issues the plastic grids would help to resolve:-

 - Gravel wanders off the drive onto the pavement and road each time the car reverses out, and

 - Small ruts are made in the gravel by the car wheels.